-Other parishes are on the green bandwagon, too, including those holding bicycle drives - another solution to keeping piles of material out of landfills.
+Other parishes are on the green band wagon, too, including those holding bicycle drives - another solution to keeping piles of material out of landfills.

-A Knights of Columbus arm of the Catholic Community of St. Francis Xavier, Hunt Valley, held a used bicycle drive after Masses during the weekend of Aug.
+A Knights of Columbus arm of The Catholic Community of St. Francis Xavier, Hunt Valley, held a used bicycle drive after Masses during the weekend of Aug.
 16-17.
-The bikes were refurbished and donated to inner-city parishes, including St. Francis Xavier's sister parish, St. Gregory the Great.
+The bikes were refurbished and donated to inner city parishes, including their sister parish, St. Gregory the Great.
 The parish also began paper recycling recently, also with Abitibi.

-St. Lawrence Martyr, Jessup, has two recycle bins for newspapers, which are doing very well.

-"Parishioners," said Kathy Glass, secretary, "are just so great about bringing their newspapers."
+St. Lawrence Martyr, Jessup, has two recycle bins for newspapers, which are doing very well, said Kathy Glass, secretary.
+"Parishioners are just so great about bringing their newspapers."